abhishek088/pwa-Pop-Up-Meal/README.md

 # ES6 Static Site Renderer ...
 With Markdown
+#Forked from Rhildred github.

 Simplest way that I could think of to generate a static site with ES6 templates.

 ## Quick Start